 During the initial courses a student group as well as skills and ability rational organization of mental activity are formed, the optimal mode of work, leisure and everyday life is produced, the system of self-education and self professionally significant personal qualities is established.
 Adaptation takes place at several levels: as an adaptation to the new system of education, to a change of work and rest, to joining a student group.
 All this is accompanied by a substantial restructuring of students' life of mental and physiological states.

-A sharp change in long-term, normal working stereotype, which is based on discovered by I. Pavlov [15] psycho-physiological phenomenon - dynamic stereotype sometimes leads to nervous breakdowns and stress reactions.
+A sharp change in long-term, normal working stereotype, which is based on discovered by I. Pavlov (1951) psycho-physiological phenomenon - dynamic stereotype sometimes leads to nervous breakdowns and stress reactions.
 Because of this the period of adaptation associated with fracture of former stereotypes can start to negotiate a relatively low performance, difficulties in communication.
 In some students the development of a new stereotype is choppy, in other - it takes place smoothly.
 Undoubtedly, the features of this restructuring are related to the characteristics of the type of higher nervous activity, but social factors are crucial here.
 In the process of adaptation of freshmen to the learning environment at the university there are the following problems: negative emotions associated with the departure from yesterday's schoolchildren tight relationship with his staff, which has grown accustomed, uncertainty motivating career choices, lack of psychological preparation for it; inability to carry out psychological self-regulation of behavior and activity that increases the lack of daily monitoring of teachers; search for the optimal regime of work and rest in the new environment; life and self-adjustment, especially in the transition from the home environment into a hostel; lack of independent work, inability to take notes, work with primary sources, directories.
+All these difficulties are different in origin.
+Some of them are objectively inevitable, others are personal in nature and associated with poor preparation.
+To develop the tactics and strategies that ensure optimal adaptation to the conditions of student learning in high school, it is important to know freshmen's life plans and interests, dominating system of motives, level of aspiration, self-esteem, the ability to conscious regulation of behavior, etc.